-Design consultations are free of charge.
-Generally, we will sit down for an hour, discussing all elements of your day.
-Location, time of day, time of year, as they all play a roll in deciding what kind of dress will work.
-Aside from the wedding day itself, we discuss what designs you’re interested in, colours, textures and fabric types.
-All fittings are also included in the cost.
-Once I commit to the price, there are no add-ons, no hidden extras or unexpected changes, as long as the dress design doesn’t change.
+Design consultations have no upfront costs.
+Generally, we will sit down for 60-90 minutes, discussing all elements of your wedding day, including location, time of day and time of year, as they all play a roll in deciding what kind of dress will work.
+Aside from the wedding day itself, we discuss what designs you’re interested in, incorporating colours, textures and fabric types as we go.

 How far in advance should I book?

-It’s a good idea to book your first consultation approximately 6 to 10 months ahead of your wedding.
-Dresses can, of course, be completed in less time than that if there is availability.
-If you’re pregnant, losing weight, or taking big overseas holidays, then these can change the lead time required to make your dress.
-I am always fair and flexible.
+It’s a good idea to book your first consultation approximately 6 to 12 months ahead of your wedding.
+Dresses can be completed in less time than that if there is availability in my calendar.
+If you’re pregnant, losing weight, or having a destination wedding, then these can change the lead time required to make your dress.

 Can I bring my Mum, Bridesmaids, friends?
 What else do I need to bring?

 Yes, please!
 Bring your trusted loved ones, they know you better than I do.
-They can give you good, honest advice, and help with the big decisions (ivory, mother of pearl, egg white, or other?), and keep you on track.
+They can give you good, honest advice, and help with the big decisions (ivory, mother of pearl, egg white, or oyster?), and keep you on track.
 It’s great to have them get excited with you too, as you all see your dress come to life.
 Please advise me if you will be bringing more than three people, as I will need to make sure adequate seating is available.
 As fittings progress, we will talk through deadlines for shoes, underwear, and accessories, as they can play a part in how your dress will come together.
 During our final fitting, I always love to teach the bridesmaids, or mum, how to assist the bride dress for her wedding day.
 The order of the hooks and zips, and how to set the bustle, are all really important details so its best we get them right.